There is no official way to calculate your engagement rate on Instagram.

 - To perform better within Instagram: ((Likes + Comments + Saves) / Reach) x 100

 Note: In all three of the above x100 is added simply to turn them into a percentage.

 The reason why all three of these exist, is that they all serve different purposes.
-There are many other variations of these three, but these cover the main reasons you would want to calculate engagement in the first place.
+Between them, they cover the main reasons you would want to calculate engagement in the first place.

 Instagram Engagement Rate = ((Likes + Comments) / Total Followers) x 100

-As anyone can see the likes and comments on any post of any account, as well as check the total followers, it makes perfect sense to use all of these.
-This makes this version of Instagram Engagement Rate useful for agencies who want to find the next big thing.
-It can also help influencers to check on their engagement rate relative to their peers (and thereby give them a way to negotiate for more money on sponsored posts).
+This makes this version of Instagram engagement rate useful for agencies who want to find the next big thing.
+It can also help influencers to check on their engagement rate relative to their peers.
+This can be useful information when negotiating for more money on sponsored posts.

-Overall this version of Engagement Rate is convenient and useful for agencies and influencers on Instagram but doesn’t really mean too much to anyone else.
+Overall this version of Engagement Rate is convenient and useful for agencies and influencers on Instagram.
+It doesn’t really mean too much to anyone else.

 Instagram Engagement Rate = ((Likes + Comments) / Impressions) x 100

-For people and companies posting on many social networks (which is most people and companies), it makes sense to be able to compare performance across platforms.
+For anyone using multiple social networks, it is useful to compare performance across platforms.
 Liking and commenting are pretty universal types of social media engagement making them perfect for this task.